English: Language and Linguistics Option (M.A.)

-To earn the M.A. degree, students must complete at least 32 credit hours at the 800 or 900 level, including 4 credit hours of a research experience.
+M.A. candidates must complete at least 32 credit hours at the 800 or 900 level, including 4 credit hours of a research experience.

 Reading knowledge of one foreign language is required.
 This may be demonstrated by passing a departmental examination or by receiving a grade of B or better in a fourth-semester college-level language course.
 Students whose native language is not English may be exempt from this requirement.

 The student's course of study must be approved by the program adviser.

 |Teaching English as a Second Language: Theory and Methods

 |Curriculum, Materials and Assessment in English as a Second Language

 |History of the English Language